SimonZhang0606/Coop_MMR/README.md

 # Coop_MMR

+Assuming MySQL and PHP are installed:

-# Creating and loading sample data
+# Creating sample database

 Enter the following commands into the command line: